antonbashir/antonbashir/README.md

 🧑‍💻️ I am multifunctional software developer

-💻 Currently working with C, C++ and LLVM
+💻 Currently working with Dart, Go, C, C++ and LLVM

 🔨 You can see my activity here